 Miller's hopes of permanently settling in Albemarle came to an end in the fall of 1824, when he died in Norfolk.
 It would perhaps please him to know that his daughter and son eventually settled in the area.
 Miller's daughter Mary Ann married Robert Warner Wood, and had two children, Warner and Lucilla.
 After the death of her second husband, Mary Ann was contacted by her brother, Joseph, who had remained behind in England when she and her father emigrated in 1812.
-Joseph was a successful inventor and engineer, and he enticed Mary Ann to return to England and live with him.
+Joseph Miller was a successful inventor and engineer, and he enticed Mary Ann to return to England and live with him.

-When Joseph's health began to fail, his physician recommended a change of climate, leading Joseph and Mary Ann back to the United States, where they learned that the Farmington estate in Albemarle was for sale.
-And so it was that Miller's family came to live at Farmington, the home of Jefferson's close friend George Divers, a place that was designed in part by Jefferson, and where their father may have been interred.
-Some of Miller's descendants still reside on that property to this day.
+When Joseph Miller's health began to fail, his physician recommended a change of climate, leading Joseph and Mary Ann back to the United States, where they learned that the Farmington estate in Albemarle was for sale.
+And so it was that Miller's family came to live at Farmington, the home of Thomas Jefferson's close friend George Divers, a place that was designed in part by Jefferson, and where their father may have been interred.
+Some of Miller's descendants reside on that property to this day.